migramirez2/Harmony-ONE/progress/artem-kolodko.md

 ---

-2024-05-20 Mon: working on synthetix deployment: fixed issue with IPFS, almost completed test deploy on Arbitrum Sepolia, but got an error "Signer does not have publishing permissions on the "synthetix-perps-market" package".
+2024-05-20 Mon: working on synthetix deployment: fixed issue with IPFS, almost completed test deploy on Arbitrum Sepolia, but got an error "Signer does not have publishing permissions on the "synthetix-perps-market" package" om the last step, on protocol publishing.
 Didn't find any information about granting permissions, [asked](https://discord.com/channels/413890591840272394/459603818246701056/1242168007434698803) synthetix community to help in official Discord channel.

 ---